guydavis/guydavis.github.io/_posts/2017-05-21-py_lane_detect.markdown

 published: true
 ---

-Following this [GitHub project](https://github.com/naokishibuya/car-finding-lane-lines) and this [KDnuggets article](http://www.kdnuggets.com/2017/07/road-lane-line-detection-using-computer-vision-models.html), I will be trying to replicate road lane detection using the Python computer vision library, [OpenCV](http://opencv.org/).
+Following this [KDnuggets article](http://www.kdnuggets.com/2017/07/road-lane-line-detection-using-computer-vision-models.html), I will be trying to replicate road lane detection using the Python computer vision library, [OpenCV](http://opencv.org/).
 Here's the sample image they used to detect lanes:

 ![Input]({{ site.url }}/img/posts/lane_detect_source.jpg)